 MAP timeline: 18 to 36 months is typical for material residence disputes.
 The MLI under Article 16 strengthens MAP availability and timing across the UK treaties that have been MLI-modified.

-1. Identify the dispute.
-The taxpayer has applied the cascade and reached one conclusion; the foreign tax authority has applied the cascade and reached a different conclusion.
-(Or the taxpayer has applied the cascade and concluded Step 5 was reached.)
+- Identify the dispute.
+You have applied the cascade and reached one conclusion; the foreign tax authority has applied it and reached a different one.
+(Or you have applied the cascade and concluded that Step 5 was reached.)

-2. Submit MAP request to either competent authority within the treaty time limit (typically three years from the first notification of the action giving rise to taxation not in accordance with the treaty).
+- Submit the MAP request to either competent authority within the treaty time limit (typically three years from the first notification of the action giving rise to taxation not in accordance with the treaty).

-4. The competent authorities consult.
-The taxpayer does not participate directly in the negotiation; they may be asked for further evidence.
+- The competent authorities consult.
+You do not negotiate directly, though you may be asked for further evidence.

-5. Agreement is reached and notified to the taxpayer.
-The taxpayer accepts or rejects; rejection sends the case back to standard domestic litigation routes.
+- Agreement is reached and notified to you.
+You accept or reject it; rejection sends the case back to the standard domestic litigation routes.

-For property owners, MAP is reached rarely.
-Most cascade outcomes resolve at Steps 2 or 3 without needing competent-authority involvement.
+If you own property, MAP is reached rarely.
+Most cascade outcomes resolve at Steps 2 or 3 without competent-authority involvement.

-- **Residence-state taxation on worldwide income.** The state that wins the cascade taxes worldwide income; the other state taxes only its sourced income under the treaty's distributive articles.
+- Residence-state taxation on your worldwide income.
+The state that wins the cascade taxes your worldwide income; the other state taxes only its sourced income under the treaty's distributive articles.

 - Foreign tax credit allocation.
 The cascade determines which state is the residence state for the purpose of the elimination article (Article 23, typically).
 The residence state credits the source state's tax against its own tax on the same income.

-- **Self Assessment filing scope on the UK side.** A UK-treaty-resident files Self Assessment on worldwide affairs; a non-UK-treaty-resident files on UK source items only and indicates treaty residence elsewhere on SA109.
+- Your Self Assessment filing scope on the UK side.
+If you are treaty-resident in the UK, you file Self Assessment on your worldwide affairs; if you are treaty-resident elsewhere, you file on UK source items only and indicate the other treaty residence on SA109.

 The cascade does not decide: